Suspected Paris attacker Abdeslam was in Italy in August

-BARI, Italy (Reuters) - Suspected Paris attacker Salah Abdeslam traveled through Italy in August with a companion, but his presence caused no alarm because he was not a wanted man at the time, an investigative source said on Monday.
+BARI, Italy, Nov 23 (Reuters) - Suspected Paris attacker Salah Abdeslam travelled through Italy in August with a companion, but his presence caused no alarm because he was not a wanted man at the time, an investigative source said on Monday.

-His companion was Ahmet Dahmani, a Belgian man of Moroccan origin who was arrested in Turkey last week on suspicion of involvement in the Nov.
-13 Paris attacks, the source said.

-Separately, prosecutors in the southern Italian city of Bari have opened an investigation into suspected Islamist militants who passed through the port on about five different occasions between February and August on their way to Greece, another investigative source said.
+Separately, Bari prosecutors have opened an investigation into suspected Islamist militants who passed through the port on some five different occasions between February and August on their way to Greece, another investigative source said.

 This investigation has no apparent connection to the Paris attacks, the source said.
-Prosecutors suspect that militants, using false documents, are traveling through Italy en route to Syria.
+Prosecutors suspect that militants, using false documents, are travelling through Italy en route to Syria.

 The cases show the difficulties of policing and collecting intelligence in the 28-member European Union, where each country’s security forces work independently and have different priorities.

-Abdeslam is a French citizen and could therefore travel freely between countries in the European Union’s Schengen area, where there are no border controls.
+Abdeslam is a Belgian citizen and could therefore travel freely between countries in the European Union’s Schengen area, where there are no border controls.

 Since the attacks, some countries have imposed temporary controls and there have been calls for the borderless system to be scrapped.